IsaacN-WC/Isaacs-Website/README.md

 # Isaacs-Website
-My website for computer science
+My website for computer science - go to index.html to begin!